top of page

 The treasurer is responsible for all HPNC finances, including reimbursing officers and others who pay out-of-pocket on behalf of the organization.
 The treasurer deposits dues, contest fees, book sale proceeds, and other monies.
 The treasurer keeps detailed, auditable records, produces simple financial statements for the board, and is able to answer any queries.

-Newsletter Editor: Susan Antolin <newsletter.hpnc@gmail.com>
+Newsletter Editor: Beverly Acuff Momoi <newsletter.hpnc@gmail.com>

 The newsletter editor writes and distributes a quarterly electronic newsletter to HPNC members.
 The newsletter includes minutes from the quarterly meetings, submission guidelines for the HPNC sponsored contests, guidelines for submitting to the HPNC membership journal Mariposa, contact information for each of the officers and other volunteers such as the hospitality chairperson, bookseller, and web master, and the dates and scheduled programs for upcoming meetings and other events.
 As space allows, the newsletter may also include additional announcements such as recently published books by members and haiku related readings and exhibitions of member work.